It's a New Day in Public Health.

 Port Charlotte, FL 33980

-January 2007 saw the Englewood location on San Casa event renovated and re-opening of the hurricane damaged Punta Gorda facility.
-WIC relocated to the Punta Gorda clinic in October 2007.
-The Port Charlotte clinic moved to a larger facility on Kings Highway in January 2008, along with the grand opening of a pediatric clinic, bring to a close the recovery phase from Hurricane Charley.
+In January 2008, the Port Charlotte clinic moved to a larger facility on Kings Highway, which included the grand opening of a pediatric clinic, bringing to a close the recovery phase from Hurricane Charley to a close.